ruyd/ElasticPoolDatabaseImporter/README.md

 ---------------------------------------------------------------

 Import selected tables from multiple databases into one.
-T-SQL only import tables script for Azure SQL Logical Databases and Elastic Pool utilizing dynamic queries and lots of `sp_execute_remote` plus other utilities to check the ZZZZzzzz elastic queries.
+T-SQL only import tables script for Azure SQL Logical Databases and Elastic Pool utilizing dynamic queries and lots of `sp_execute_remote` plus other utilities to check long running queries.

 Scripts have optional functionality to separate Large OBject (LOBs = NVARCHAR(MAX) = COL LENGTH = -1)